Leonardo-Cyber-Security/multilanguage_Leonardo_Services/docs/en/Security.md

-# Cyber Security Services
+# Cyber Security

-This section lists the Cyber Security specifications and services provided by Leonardo Security Operation Centre (SOC).
+This section lists the IT security specifications provided by the Leonardo Security Operation Centre (SOC) relating to its Cloud infrastructures on which the services provided are based.

+## Encryption

+The Data at Rest Encryption requirement—i.e., ensuring the confidentiality of data stored on the infrastructure’s disks through encryption—is fulfilled by integrating the storage solutions, for both block storage and object storage, with a centralized Key Management System (KMS).

+Specifically, for block storage, the confidentiality of data within Persistent Volumes (PV) created on the Kubernetes cluster infrastructure is ensured through the Ceph storage solution, which supports volume encryption.
+The enablement and configuration of the integration with the external KMS is performed at the storage class level, using the Key Management Interoperability Protocol (KMIP).

+For object storage, the confidentiality of stored data is guaranteed through the native integration provided by the storage application solution (MinIO) with the KMS.
+MinIO supports automated SSE-KMS encryption for all objects written to a bucket, using a specific external key (EK) stored in the external KMS.
+MinIO encrypts stored data using a unique key retrieved from the KMS.
+The KMS is responsible for storing and managing the master key used to protect the data-encryption key utilized by the MinIO system.

+All data-transmission communications are secured in accordance with the Data in Transit Encryption requirement.
+Protection is ensured through the mandatory use of the Transport Layer Security (TLS) protocol across all network channels.
+TLS provides confidentiality, integrity, and authentication for data exchanged between system components.

-## Security services for detection
+## Security for detection

 ### Real time Security Monitoring (RTSM)

 Real time security incident management services provided by Leonardo Security Operation Centre (SOC)  assure real time notifications about security alarms, behaviour anomalies and potential threats, leveraging best of breed detection platforms capabilities and Leonardo SOC analysts’ skills and knowledge base.

 **Services’ Deliverable**